roboconf/roboconf.github.io/en/user-guide/target-in-memory.md

 Roboconf has a target implementation to run agents in memory.

 > This implementation has no interest for production environments.

-> However, it is really useful to debug Roboconf.
+The in-memory target acts as a simulation mode.

-When it is asked to create a VM, this implementation launches an agent instance into a distinct thread.
-Depending on the plug-ins the agent uses, this can lead to permissions issues.
+When it is asked to create a VM, this implementation launches a new agent instance (as a new iPojo instance).
+These agents mock extensions, which means no script or Puppet module is used.
-As an example, the Puppet plug-in requires root permissions to work.
-When someone uses this implementation, he or she should use the logger plug-in.
+Instead, life cycle actions (deploy, start, etc.) result in a log entry and nothing more.

+In-memory support is useful for...

+* ... experimenting with Roboconf (tutorials).
+* ... debugging Roboconf's internal mechanisms.
+* ... testing (unit and integration tests).

 Sample **target.properties**.
 Just copy / paste and edit.